 - d.
-A non-Federal entity may copyright any work produced under a Federal award, subject to the DOC's royalty-free, nonexclusive, and irrevocable right to obtain, reproduce, publish, or otherwise use the work, or authorize others to do so for Government purposes.
-Works jointly authored by DOC and non-Federal entity employees may be copyrighted, but only the part of such works authored by the non-Federal entity is protectable in the United States because, under 17 U.S.C. § 105, copyright protection is not available within the United States for any work of the United States Government.
-On occasion and as permitted under 17 U.S.C. § 105, DOC may require the non-Federal entity to transfer to DOC a copyright in a particular work for Government purposes or when DOC is undertaking primary dissemination of the work. - e.
+A recipient or subrecipient may copyright any work produced under a Federal award, subject to DOC's royalty-free, nonexclusive, and irrevocable right to obtain, reproduce, publish, or otherwise use the work, or authorize others to do so for Government purposes.
+Works jointly authored by DOC and recipient or subrecipient employees may be copyrighted, but only the part of such works authored by the recipient or subrecipient is protectable in the United States because, under 17 U.S.C. § 105, copyright protection is not available within the United States for any work of the United States Government.
+On occasion and as permitted under 17 U.S.C. § 105, DOC may require the recipient or subrecipient to transfer to DOC a copyright in a particular work for Government purposes or when DOC is undertaking primary dissemination of the work. - e.
 Freedom of Information Act (FOIA).
-In response to a FOIA request for research data relating to published research findings (as defined by 2 C.F.R. § 200.315(e)(2)) produced under a Federal award that were used by the Federal government in developing an agency action that has the force and effect of law, the DOC will request, and the non-Federal entity must provide, within a reasonable time, the research data so that they can be made available to the public through the procedures established under the FOIA.
+In response to a FOIA request for research data relating to published research findings (as defined by 2 CFR § 200.315(e)(2)) produced under a Federal award that were used by the Federal government in developing an agency action that has the force and effect of law, DOC will request, and the recipient or subrecipient must provide, within a reasonable time, the research data so that they can be made available to the public through the procedures established under the FOIA.